coderaiser/putout/README.md

 #### No fix

-From the first day `putout` was developed with ability to split main process into two conspets: `find` and `fix`.
+From the first day `putout` was developed with ability to split main process into two concepts: `find` and `fix`.
 This conception mirrorod in the code, so you can find all places with redundant variables:

 ```js